lexiconium/RL-Gym-PyTorch/README.md

 # RL-Gym-PyTorch

-The purpose of this repository is to write Reinforcement Learning algorithms in codes and test those with various OpenAI Gym environments.
+The purpose of this repository is to implement Reinforcement Learning algorithms in PyTorch and test those with various OpenAI Gym environments.

-One of the purposes was to show the entire structure of the algorithm as clearly as possible (at least to my perspective) generalization of algorithms is ignored and thus all algorithms are bound to each specific environment.
+One of the purposes was to show the entire structure of the algorithm as clearly as possible (at least to my perspective) thus all implementations are bound to each specific environment with minimum generalization.

 ## Environments